hipe/tmx/doc_test/doc/issues/026-particular-paraphernalia-model.md

 ## spec-ish

-it is up to the particular common paraphernalia (got that?) to decide ..
+it is up to the particular stem paraphernalia (got that?) to decide ..

-one day it would be nice to give "vertical reflection" so that the common paraphernalia asks the particular paraphernalia what is its expression shape (string, line, or lines) and then report that as *its* expression shape..
+one day it would be nice to give "vertical reflection" so that the stem paraphernalia asks the particular paraphernalia what is its expression shape (string, line, or lines) and then report that as *its* expression shape..